 What Is Crypto Staking and How to Earn Money From It

-If you check Youtube for how to make passive income from crypto, you'd be bombarded with loads of videos and ads on crypto staking.
+If you search YouTube for how to make passive income from crypto, you'll find loads of videos and ads about crypto staking.

 What is Crypto Staking?